zranger1/Flamecaster/README.md

-## FlameCaster Art-Net Router for Pixelblaze
+## Flamecaster Art-Net Router for Pixelblaze
 Receives data packets over Art-Net and distributes them via websockets to one or more Pixelblazes